d-krupke/cpsat-primer/README.md

 not_b = b.Not()
 ```

+The lack of continuous variables may sound like a serious limitation, but actually I
+have successfully handled complex problems with lots of angles
+and stuff with CP-SAT.
+You just have to get used to transforming all values.
-> Most problems I know, actually have much more boolean variables than integer variables.
-Having a SAT-solver as base,
+Most problems I know, actually have much more boolean variables than integer variables.
-> thus, is not such a bad idea.
+Having a SAT-solver as base, thus, is not such a bad idea.

 ### Objectives

 Not every problem actually has an objective, sometimes you only need to find a feasible solution.
 CP-SAT is pretty good at doing that (MIP-solvers are not).
-However, CP-SAT can also optimize pretty well (older constraint programming solver not, at least in my experience).
+However, CP-SAT can also optimize pretty well (older constraint programming solver cannot, at least in my experience).
 You
 can minimize or maximize a linear expression (use constraints to model more complicated expressions).
 To do a
 lexicographic optimization, you can do multiple rounds and always fix the previous objective as constraint.